aceman23/HealthPDFAgent1/README.md

 ## Usage

-1. Upload a healthcare-related academic paper in PDF format
+1. Upload a healthcare-related academic paper or document in PDF format

 2. The app generates a summary of the key findings and conclusions of the paper using natural language processing techniques